Scandinavia On A Budget

 And if you happen to visit in winter, you’re in luck!
 Malmö’s centre is home to a skating rink and a Christmas market.
 A favourite thing to do for locals is to spend some time in the sauna, and jump in the sea!

 Luckily, Malmö is much cheaper than Copenhagen for food and drink.There’s plenty of restaurants that serve traditional foods such smorrebrods, pickled foods, salmon, and Swedish meatballs.
 Malmo also has a large selection of Arabic restaurants and you can get some really delicious grilled meats or kebabs.
 But if you want to try something extra traditional, give elk a try!

 Our final destination for Scandinavia on a budget is Stockholm.
-Sweden’s capital is famous for it’s colourful medieval centre, Gamla Stad, beautiful nature, and great museums, galleries, and so much more.
+Sweden’s capital is famous for it’s colourful medieval centre, Gamla Stan, beautiful nature, and great museums, galleries, and so much more.
 Stockholm is a must see, and can easily be done on a budget!

 What to Do in Stockholm

-Stockholm is a city spread across several islands, the most famous being Gamla Stad.
+Stockholm is a city spread across several islands, the most famous being Gamla Stan.
 Spend some time wandering around the pristine old town explore the area!
 You can also find the most narrow street in Stockholm here – Mårten Trotzigs gränd!